TheCrittaC/BigBen/README.md

 CUSTOMRESPONSES file before the "::" in its line, the message after the "::" will be sent to the channel.
 This is also provided with the `question.py` module.

-The `lastseen.py` module records the last time a user has spoke.
-Saying ".seen USERNAME" in the channel will show a user's last message and a timestamp of the message.
+The `stock.py` module retrieves a stock quote for the specified stock symbol.
+This uses the Google Finance API.
+For example, .stock F would retrieve a stock quote for Ford Motor Company, which has the stock symbol F.

 The `weather.py` module takes a location as an argument and returns weather for that location, using the Weather Underground API.
 If the weather is not